Avoiding Pitfalls When Entering the US National Stage

 - “a” or “an”

-An amendments to the title should be made via a Preliminary Amendment.
+An amendment to the title should be made via a Preliminary Amendment.
 The Application Data Sheet (ADS) should show the amended title if the Preliminary Amendment will be filed concurrently with the initial filing of the US national stage application.

 Do not change the title in the inventor declaration.
 It’s best to use the same title as the PCT publication for the initial filing.
 This avoids the needs to file a Preliminary Amendment and an ADS with a modified title.
 If the title must be amended, we suggest filing a Preliminary Amendment after the initial filing.